fxamacker/cbor/README.md

 All three encoding modes in this library use smallest form of CBOR integer that preserves data.

 ## Limitations
-🎈 CBOR tags (type 6) is being considered for a future release.
+🎈 CBOR tags (type 6) is being added in the next release.

 Current limitations: